maxfieldpalmer/maxfieldpalmer.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Maxfield Palmer is a Bridge-to-PhD student working in the Dyhrman Microbial Oceanography group at Lamont Doherty Earth Observatory/Columbia University.
+Max's research interests include microbial responses to nutrient shifts in marine environments, marine microbial physiology, biogeochemistry, and effects of climate on marine environments.